NextFaze/iStatusView/README.md

 pod 'iStatusView'
 ```

-## Author

-awulf, awulf@nextfaze.com

 ## License

-iStatusView is available under the MIT license.
+iStatusView is available under the Apache license.
 See the LICENSE file for more info.